 The job of a salesperson is to go out and ask questions of prospects, to get a prospect thinking about his or her own problems, so that he or she can see how the salesperson’s product or service solves that problem.

 Same with a website.

 It isn’t just there as a reference.

-A high-functioning website should be search engine optimized so it can be easily found by a quick Google search and rank on the first page of search engines for related keywords.
+This means that a high-functioning website should be search engine optimized so it can be easily found by a quick Google search and rank on the first page of search engines for related keywords.

 People use keywords to find stuff.
 You probably just did to land on this article.